Dashboards

 Click on the number displayed for any of those statuses to find out the calculation details.

-In the context menu of this widget you have the options to:
+In the ellipsis menu of this widget you have the following options:

 -